Bark&co Solicitors: Murder of Daniel Morgan

-Glenn Vian”

 Murder of Melanie Hall

 Bark&co was instructed to represent an alleged suspect in the Murder of Melanie Hall following his arrest in November 2013.
 Two years later in November 2015, without charge, detectives asked the Crown Prosecution Service for a decision on charging.

 Awards and recognitions

 ACQ White Collar Crime Firm of the Year

 In 2013 Bark&co were awarded White Collar Crime Firm of the Year by ACQ.

 Legal500 Top Tier Firm

-Bark&co have been awarded Top Tier Firm in White Collar Crime for 5 consecutive years by the Legal500.
+Bark&co have been categorised as a Tier 4 firm in White Collar Crime by the Legal500.

 Chambers and Partners

 Ranked in Band 3 for being a "Solid player in the London market for sophisticated white-collar crime matters including money laundering and civil recovery proceedings."